 Key Issues Facing the Brick Industry

-Rapid urbanization and construction in developing countries is driving the demand for increased brick production.
+Rapid urbanization and construction in developing countries are driving the demand for increased brick production.
 The majority of existing brick kilns are inefficient and highly polluting.
 A 200-300% increase in demand has been projected In India by 2030.
-This will significantly increase current brick production for example India’s annual production of 250 billion bricks.
+This will significantly increase India’s current annual brick production of 250-300 billion bricks p.a to 750-1,000 billion p.a.

-The brick industry in developing world has many serious issues, including:
+The brick industry in the developing world has many serious issues, including:

 - A significant contributor to climate change it has catastrophic impacts on the environment affecting billions.